ericoporto/ags-manual-wiki/Game.md

 are triggered.

 The NEW_SPEED must lie between 10 and 1000.
 If it does not, it will be rounded to 10 or 1000.
-Note that if you set a speed which the player\'s computer cannot handle (for example, a 486 will not be able to manage 80 fps), then it will go as fast as possible.
+Note that if you set a speed which the player's computer cannot handle (for example, a 486 will not be able to manage 80 fps), then it will go as fast as possible.